Survivorship Training for Nurses

 Start a Survivorship Series for Young Women Affected by Breast Cancer in Your Cancer Center

-Living Beyond Breast Cancer is seeking fifteen oncology nurse navigators from the Southeast region of the United States to become program leaders for our 3rd annual Survivorship Series program.
+Living Beyond Breast Cancer is seeking fifteen oncology nurse navigators to become program leaders for our 5th annual Survivorship Series program.
 This program trains oncology nurse navigators about the unique survivorship issues for young women who have been diagnosed with breast cancer under age 45.
 Program materials and resources are provided to support the implementation of the Survivorship Series at their institution or cancer center.
+In 2022, the Survivorship Series can be implemented as an in-person or virtual program.

-Selected participants will attend an in-person training held February, 10-12 2020 in Philadelphia, PA.
+Selected participants will attend a virtual training.
 Lori Ranallo, RN, MSN, ARNP-BC, CBCN, a breast oncology nurse practitioner with over 25 years of experience in breast cancer survivorship, will be leading the training and provide ongoing support to program leaders as they implement the Survivorship Series in their institution or cancer center.
-Financial assistance will be provided for travel and accommodation.
-The deadline to apply is December 4, 2019.

 Being a program leader did not meet my expectations—it exceeded them.
 I expected to bring back some knowledge and a program to help enrich the lives of young women with breast cancer—but what I actually brought back far surpassed those simple goals.